 Your tax obligations depend on the structure of your business.
 If you’re incorporated, your tax deductions will come out of your business taxes.
-But even if you’re not incorporated (a sole proprietorship or partnership, for example), you still get to take those deductions.
+But even if you’re not incorporated (a sole proprietorship, LLC, or partnership, for example), you still get to take those deductions.
 They just come out of your personal taxes instead.

 The tax code is complicated and there are certain tricky limitations and exceptions for business-related deductions.
 Make sure to check in with a tax professional ensure that you’re following the right rules.

 Let’s take a look at some common tax deductions (including some you may not expect) to keep in mind as you manage your books.